 Your clothes will get wet because of the humidity and the rain.
 Favors materials that dry quickly – avoid cotton.

-Also bring sunscreen, rubber boots (if you can) and mosquito repellent!
+Also bring sunscreen, rubber boots (if you can), and mosquito repellent!

-How to get to Leticia in Colombia
+How to get to the Colombian Amazon

 It is very simple.